AblionGE/IntelligentAgents2015/reactive/doc/report.md

 ## Comments

 We can observe on these different graphs that the starting point of the agents plays a big role for its reward in close future.
-In the long term, the reward per km and the reward per task (both of them are strongly correlated) become quite constant in the time.
+In the long term, the reward per km and the reward per task\footnote{You can observe values in the console during a run} (both of them are strongly correlated) become quite constant in the time.
 It means that the agents will have a constant gain over time.

 Another observation is that the random agent has always a worse reward than the reactive agents.